AyoubHAMD/3D-Reconstruction/README.md

 # 3D-Reconstruction
+Aim of the project :
+Image fusion to 3D reconstruction
-Aim of the project : Sensor Data Fusion (camera + Lidar) for 3D reconstruction
+Sensor Data Fusion (camera + Lidar) for 3D reconstruction